Calcium chloride: Food

 Calcium chloride's freezing-point depression properties are used to slow the freezing of the caramel in caramel-filled chocolate bars.
 Also, it is frequently added to sliced apples to maintain texture.

 In brewing beer, calcium chloride is sometimes used to correct mineral deficiencies in the brewing water.
 It affects flavor and chemical reactions during the brewing process, and can also affect yeast function during fermentation.

 In cheesemaking, calcium chloride is sometimes added to processed (pasteurized/homogenized) milk to restore the natural balance between calcium and protein in casein.
-It is added before the coagulant.
+The salt is added before the coagulant.

-Calcium chloride is also commonly used as an "electrolyte" in sports drinks and other beverages; as a food additive used in conjunction with other inorganic salts it adds taste to bottled water.
+Calcium chloride is also commonly used as an electrolyte in sports drinks and other beverages; as a food additive used in conjunction with other inorganic salts it adds taste to bottled water.

-The average intake of calcium chloride as food additives has been estimated to be 160–345 mg/day.
+The average intake of calcium chloride as food additives has been estimated to be 160 mg/day.
 Calcium chloride is permitted as a food additive in the European Union for use as a sequestrant and firming agent with the E number E509.

-It is considered as generally recognized as safe (GRAS) by the U.S. Food and Drug Administration.
+Calcium chloride is generally recognized as safe (GRAS) by the U.S. Food and Drug Administration.
 Its use in organic crop production is generally prohibited under the US National Organic Program.

-The elemental calcium content in calcium chloride hexahydrate (CaCl_{2}·6H_{2}O) is approximately 18.2%.
-This means that for every gram of calcium chloride hexahydrate, there are about 182 milligrams of elemental calcium.

-For anhydrous calcium chloride (CaCl_{2}), the elemental calcium content is almost twice higher, that is around 36.1% (for every gram of anhydrous calcium chloride there are about 361 milligrams of elemental calcium).

 Calcium chloride has a very salty taste and can cause mouth and throat irritation at high concentrations, so it is typically not the first choice for long-term oral supplementation (as a calcium supplement).
-Calcium chloride is highly soluble in water – dissociating into calcium and chloride ions when dissolved.
-These ions are efficiently absorbed from the intestine.
+Calcium chloride is highly soluble in water and efficiently absorbed from the intestine.

 The dissolution of calcium chloride in water is exothermic; releasing energy as heat.
 If undissolved calcium chloride is ingested, this can lead to burns in the mouth, throat, esophagus, and stomach.
 Ingestion of large amounts of undissolved calcium chloride has been reported to result in burns, and rarely, necrosis of the stomach.

 The extremely salty taste of calcium chloride is used to flavor pickles without increasing the food's sodium content.

 Calcium chloride is used to prevent cork spot and bitter pit on apples by spraying on the tree during the late growing season.